UCAS personal statements | 10 ways to support your child

 Why must personal statements be unique?

-A personal statement has to be your child’s own work.
-It must be unique to them.
+Whether it's an essay or question-based, your child's personal statement must be their own work.
 They shouldn’t copy anyone else’s statement or share their own.

 UCAS has a dedicated verification team that checks applications and personal statements for fraud and similarities with previous applications.
-This includes similarities to text on the internet if, for example, an AI chabot has been used to generate the statement.
+This includes similarities to text on the internet if, for example, an AI chabot has been used to generate your child's essay or the answers to the new personal statement questions.

 Any incidents are flagged and the relevant universities alerted, potentially stopping them from making offers.